SOSBench

 SOSBench uses a fully automated evaluation pipeline that scales to thousands of prompts while keeping human annotators out of harm's way.
 Core design features:

-• LLM-as-Judge: automatic evaluator (with GPT-4.1) achieves the best agreement calibrated with human labels, outperforming various existing evaluators, including String-Match, OpenAI Moderation API, WildGuard, and LlamaGuard.
+• LLM-as-Judge: our automatic evaluator (with GPT-5) achieves the best agreement calibrated with human labels, outperforming various existing evaluators, including String-Match, OpenAI Moderation API, WildGuard, and LlamaGuard.

 • Domain-wise Scoring: Scoring is reported per domain (Chem, Bio, Med, Pharm, Phys, Psych) and overall, enabling fine-grained diagnostics.